Increased Risk Factors for Developing Autoimmune Disease

 Your Spouse or Partner Has Celiac Disease.
 A 2015 study found that individuals married to or in a relationship with someone who has celiac disease, a condition that causes intolerance to gluten, have a higher risk of developing an autoimmune disease.

-Fat stem cell therapy can help treat many individuals living with autoimmune disease.
-Find out the benefits of fat stem cell therapy from Park Avenue Stem Cell by calling 888-386-4751 for more information or to schedule a consultation.
+Personal cell therapy can help treat many individuals living with autoimmune disease.
+Learn more about treatment options at Park Avenue Stem Cell by calling 888-386-4751.